adamalcantara/grunyons/README.md

 ## Description
-The Grunyons are a Michigan-based vocal jazz group of which my father has been the musical director for many years.
+The Grunyons are a Michigan-based vocal jazz group of which my father has been the musical director for over twenty years.
 They asked me to build them a new website which would be a simple front end application.
 This was built in React, and is responsive.
 The navigation collapses into a hamburger menu on mobile devices.
 In addition, there is a Spotify implementation on the music page which pulls music from their "Just In Time" album.

 ## Deployed Project
 [Click here to visit the deployed project](https://thegrunyons.com)